vector-of-bool/vector-of-bool.github.io/_posts/2018-11-8-try-catch-continue.md

 }
 ```

-We even get the flatten our hill a bit further.
+We even get the flatten our hill the rest of the way.

 All this trouble, and would it be worth it?
 I think so.
 But maybe you don't
 agree?
 Tell me what you think, and I might make a more formal proposal.